My HAPPY Playlist: 10 Songs to Cheer You Up

 I rise to find I’m bathed in light

 Sadly this song is not available on Amazon but you can listen to it on YouTube for the time being.
 I love Drew’s voice since I first heard in as Rudolf in Frank Wildhorn’s Rudolf.
-I love this song because I like to imagine myself as the woman he sings of and her positive impact she has on the man.
+I love this song because I like to imagine myself as the woman he sings of and the positive impact she has on the man.
 Also, sunflowers happen to be my ideal “happy” flower.

 10. Little Bit Country, Little Bit of Rock ‘N’ Roll (Donny and Marie Osmond)